Frequently Asked Questions

 Are you religious?

 No. We ascribe to many of the same values espoused across the religions we are familiar with, but maintain a secular worldview.
-We support many and varied religions and philosophies and encourage practicioners of each faith to seek guidance in their holy books on giving to others and protecting our environment.
+We support many and varied religions and philosophies and encourage practitioners of each faith to seek guidance in their holy books on giving to others and protecting our environment.

 Are you antivax?

 No. We are pro-science and thus pro vaccination.
 This doesn’t mean we follow every trend or recommendation without due consideration.
-But we trust in the concensus when backed by thorough research and field trials.
+But we trust in the consensus when backed by thorough research and field trials.
 If the risks and likely costs of medical intervention of any nature are lower than non-intervention then we will intervene.

 Give